Universal Links on Human Rights

 Universal Links on Human Rights is a memorial sculpture located in Dublin, Ireland, on the traffic island at the junction of Amiens Street, Beresford Place, and Memorial Road, close to Busáras and The Customs House.
 It is a sphere of welded interlinked chains and bars, 260 cm in diameter, housing an eternal flame in its center, powered by natural gas.
-It was commissioned by Amnesty International in 1995 and designed by Tony O'Malley (b.
-1962).
+It was commissioned by Amnesty International in 1995 and designed by Tony O'Malley (born 1962).
 It represents the jails holding prisoners of conscience.